praveenradharanga/firstfork/README.md

 <!-- WHY Middleware -->
 - manages the flow of control
-- code reusability esp for restrivted routes
+- code reusability esp for restricted routes

 <!-- WHAT -->
 - sit between your router and your HANDLER